Tubbz-alt/NMI-Monitoring-Interface/README.md

 Grafana asks stuff to MMonit-object only when a user visit the proper dashboards / plugins.
 Or when a dashboard/plugin is kept open and gets updated automatically by Grafana.

-Here follows a video illustrating what has been achieved at 04-Sep-2019. <b>XXX TODO ADD LINK XXX</b>.
+Here follows a [video](https://www.youtube.com/watch?v=CA1ShjhlXCw) illustrating what has been achieved at 04-Sep-2019.
 The software is still very much in the experimental phase, it may go down, I may bring it down without notice.

 ## How to try it out